bngarren/resource_app/README.md

 ## Project root files
 - **Procfile** - this is a file that Heroku uses to know how to start our app.
 It points to our entry point, i.e. dist/main.js
+   - It also defines a release process which is run after the build is complete and can be used to run database migration
 - **tsconfig.json** -
 - **tsconfig.build.json** - extends the actual tsconfig.json but customizes it slightly.
 Primarily, it excludes transpiling the /tests folder, which doesn't need to go to /dist
 - **.env** - Stores environment variables.
 This file *is not version controlled (it in .gitignore)*.